Keloids

 Ideal Candidates for Keloid Treatment

 Individuals who have keloids that are a cosmetic concern or a cause of discomfort can often benefit from keloid treatment.
-A consultation appointment with Dr. Erwin is needed for a proper assessment of your keloid.
+A consultation appointment with Dr. Erwin is needed for a proper assessment, as keloids diagnosed by a specialist may need examination to tell them apart from hypertrophic scars or other skin growths.
 She will then create a treatment plan to help remove or shrink the size of your keloid.
+A dermatology evaluation also helps choose the best approach based on the scar’s size, location, and symptoms.

 Contact Us Today